 - Geographic area(s) to be served

-- Number of anticipated clients/recipients, including number of SilverSummit Members
+- Number of anticipated clients/recipients, including the number of SilverSummit Members

 - How the program will meet the cultural and diverse needs of all its participants

-- Does the program address a specific health disparity?
-If yes, please describe.
+- How the program addresses a specific health disparity, if applicable

 - Program timeline